 Thought Leadership.
 Jason was a founding co-coordinator of the National Institute of Standards and Technology TREC Legal Track, a multi-year international information retrieval project devoted to evaluating search issues in a legal context, and served as track coordinator for the first four years of the track (2006-2009).
 He also founded the international DESI (Discovery of Electronically Stored Information) workshop series, bringing together lawyers and academics to discuss cutting-edge issues in eDiscovery.
 Since 2007, past DESI workshops have been held in Palo Alto, London, Barcelona, Pittsburgh and Rome, with a related workshop held in Beijing.

-Jason is the current Vice-Chair and Chair-elect of the E-Discovery Committee of the D.C.
+Jason is currently the Chair of the E-Discovery and Information Governance Committee of the D.C.
 Bar Litigation Section.
 He is an active member of The Sedona Conference, having served as a Co-Chair of the WG1 Steering Committee and as a member of the Steering Committee from 2008 to 2012.
 He has also served as an Editor-in-Chief of three Sedona publications: The Sedona Conference Best Practices Commentary on the Use of Search and Information Retrieval Methods in E-Discovery (2007 & 2013 editions), The Sedona Conference Commentary on Achieving Quality in the E-Discovery Process (2009 & 2013 editions), and The Sedona Conference Commentary on Finding the Hidden ROI in Information Assets (2011); and also as Drafting Team editor on The Sedona Conference Commentary on Information Governance (2013).
-Additionally, Jason serves on the advisory board of the Georgetown Advanced Institute on E-Discovery, on the board of advisors for the Cardozo Data Law Initiative, and on ARMA’s governance board for the Information Governance Professional Certification Program.
+Additionally, Jason serves on the advisory board of the Georgetown Advanced Institute on E-Discovery, and on the board of advisors for the Cardozo Data Law Initiative.

 Over the past decade, Jason has given presentations on preservation and access issues involving electronic records in over 400 forums, including both throughout the U.S. and Canada, and as an international keynote or invited speaker at conferences held in Australia, Belgium, the Czech Republic, Germany, Italy, The Netherlands, Switzerland, and the United Kingdom.
 In March 2007, Jason served as a co-panelist with Associate Justice Stephen Breyer at an eDiscovery forum held at Georgetown Law School.
 In 2010, he was an invited speaker at the Duke Law School Conference on Civil Litigation Reform.